6Umar9/CO-Project/README.md

 The Assembler is based on the `RISC V32I` system.

-The above directory contains the key assembler that was finalised and approved by the group.
-It translates the `Assembly language` input to `Binary` and allows us to check the relevance of test cases.
+The above directory contains the key assembler that was finalised by the group.
+It translates the input in `Assembly language` to `Binary` and allows us to check the correctness of it by checking against test cases.

+It checks for the type of instructions (`B-Type, R-Type and so on`), verifies if it is an **op-code** runs a check on the input and whether it is a register, immediate or label.

 The labels as well as the immediates were taken into account and verified for each line.
-The Assembler follows the project details and stops the processing as soon as it detects an invalid `opcode`, `register`, or out of bound `immediate` value.
+The Assembler follows the project details and produces an error if it detects an invalid `opcode`, `register`, `label` or out of bound `immediate` value.

-It checks for the type of instructions (`B-Type, R-Type and so on`), verifies if it is an **op-code** runs a check on the input and whether it is a register, immediate or label.

 This is done through the construction of *dictionaries* which contain all the registers, functions which check *labels* and *immediates*, and finally, *functions* which contains the instructions based on the *op-code*.